N Engl J Med April 18, 2024

 Composite of cardiovascular death or hospitalization for heart failure

-Key result: Empagliflozin significantly reduced the risk of cardiovascular death or hospitalization for heart failure in patients with HFpEF, regardless of diabetes status.
+Key result: Empagliflozin reduced the combined risk of cardiovascular death or hospitalization for heart failure in patients with HFpEF, regardless of diabetes status.

 2023